U.S. Army Internment/Resettlement Specialist Job Description

 - Supervise confinement facility operations, counseling, management, training and employment of military prisoners in confinement/corrections facility.

 Job training for an internment/resettlement specialist requires 10 weeks of Basic Combat Training and eight weeks of Advanced Individual Training (AIT) with on-the-job instruction.
 This One Station Unit Training (OSUT) takes place at Fort Leonard Wood, Missouri.
 All military police get their MOS training at Fort Leonard Wood.
-Part of this time is spent in the classroom and in the field.
+Time is spent both in the classroom and in the field.

 - Search/restraint and custody/control procedures.

-Specific formal training opportunities for this MOS, including advanced training courses available at specific points of the soldier's career, can be found from the Army Training Requirements and Resources System (ATRRS).
+Specific formal training opportunities for this MOS, including advanced training courses available at specific points of the soldier's career, can be found from the Army Training Requirements and Resources System (ATRRS) 403.

 Qualifications and Requirements